dydxfoundation/dip/content/dips/DIP-17.md

 ## Implementation

 A full implementation is open-sourced on the dYdX Foundation Github ([link](https://github.com/dydxfoundation/governance-contracts/pull/37)).
-We are targeting implementation date in Epoch 17, any time after November 22, 3 PM UTC.
+We are targeting an implementation date in Epoch 17, any time after November 22, 3 PM UTC.

 ## Copyright